d-led/zmqlogger/README.md

 for a [zeromq](http://www.zeromq.org/) based logging server.

 The goal is to provide a possibility of asynchronous logging on client-side (using zeromq) and a fast asynchronous log message persistence on the server side using g2log.
+The log entries can be formatted client-side using [picojson](https://github.com/kazuho/picojson) with a client-side time-stamp, for example.

 Details
 =======